8 Qualities Which Will Get You Through Tough Times In Your PhD

-In these times, you need to be able to keep working and not to give up.
+In these times, you need to be able to keep working and not give up.
 If you're really struggling with a problem, it's okay to take a few days off to think about it.
-But don't give up!
-Keep pushing back at your problems and you'll find a way to overcome them evnetually.
+Keep pushing back at your problems and seek help when you need it, and you will likely find a way to overcome them eventually.

 7. Stress management

-In order to keep your stress levels under control, you should find a way to blow off steam which works for you.
-Some people like to exercise or play a team sport, others like meditation or relaxation techniques.
+In order to keep your stress levels under control, you should find a way to blow off steam that works for you.
+Some people like to exercise or play a team sport, while others like meditation or relaxation techniques.
 Some people just like to read or to spend time with friends.
-Find something which works for you and carve out some time for stress management each week.
+Find something that works for you and carve out some time for stress management each week.
 This will make you much more capable of dealing with problems when they do arise.

 Studies have found that positive emotions are key to coping with negative experiences, so one of the best ways that you can build your resilience is to occasionally take time off in which you indulge in fun activities.
-It might feel frivolous but it will help you in the long run!
+It might feel frivolous but it will help you in the long run.